 The Late Payment of Commercial Debts (Interest) Act 1998 requires Colleges, in the absence of agreement to the contrary, to make payment to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95 per cent.
-During the accounting period 1 August 2022 to 31 July 2023, the College paid 99 per cent of its invoices within 30 days.
+During the accounting period 1 August 2023 to 31 July 2024, the College paid 15% of its invoices within 30 days and 84% within 60 days.